Skip to Main Content

 Assistance with producing and reading program evaluations is available from the Office of the Registrar.

-Graduate Degrees and Concentrations
+Degrees and Concentrations for Graduate Students

 RISD offers graduate degrees at the Master's Degree level, including the Master of Fine Arts (MFA), Master of Architecture (MArch), Master of Arts in Teaching (MAT), Master of Industrial Design (MID), Master of Landscape Architecture (MLA), Master of Design in Interior Studies (MDes), Master of Arts in Interior Architecture (MA), Master of Arts in Global Arts and Culture (MA), Master of Arts in Art + Design Education (MA), and Master of Arts as well as a joint degree with Brown University, Master of Arts (MA) in Design Engineering.